talwai/jygsaw/README.md

 for the website.

 ## Inspiration
-Jygsaw's design was heavily influenced by both
-<a href="http://www.processing.org" target="_blank">Processing</a> and the CS1 python
-library written by Professor Devin Balkcom for use in the Computer Science 1 class at Dartmouth College.
+Jygsaw's design was heavily influenced by both [Processing](http://www.processing.org) and the CS1 python library written by Professor Devin Balkcom for use in the Computer Science 1 class at Dartmouth College.

 ## Contact